VictorXabalu007/biodermis-front-end/README.md

 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

 ##IMPORTANT POINTS

+First you'll have to clone this repository in your machine

+after, open the cmd and type:
+npm install
+after install:
+npm run dev

+Now, you can run the project smoothly.

 The file .env.example localized in the project root, contains informations regarding the URL for the API.